stephcmartin/study-notes/css/css.md

 }
 ```

-This way we've dynamically added something AFTER that clears all of the floated element
+This way we've dynamically added something AFTER that clears all of the floated element.

 ## Absolute positioning

 This is distinctly different than page elements that use absolute positioning.
 Absolutely positioned page elements are removed from the flow of the webpage, like when the text box in the print layout was told to ignore the page wrap.
 Absolutely positioned page elements will not affect the position of other elements and other elements will not affect them, whether they touch each other or not.